nathanIL/books/Foundations_of_Python_Network_Programming/README.md

 ##Foundations of Python Network Programming 2nd Edition

-Found this book roting out on my virtual shelve, so I thought I will finally give it a go and play around with it.
+Found this book rotting out on my virtual shelve, so I thought I will finally give it a go and play around with it.
 The code tries to correspond to each chapter, but its not necessarily 1:1 as I was just experimenting while I was reading.